Odermatt on the wildcard for Hirscher "The FIS is ruining something big and exciting"

 It doesn't take much and you're a second slower

 Odermatt has had a new fitness coach in Alejo Hervas since this summer.
 Odermatt says of working with the Spaniard: "It's something completely new, the brain has to work harder."
 With every exercise or movement, he has to think about exactly what Hervas means.
-The training also allows him to get into sectors that he had previously been less able to reach.
+The training also allows him to get into sectors that he had previously been less likely to get into.

 But who is going to stop Odermatt, who won the overall World Cup last season with a lead of 874 points, in the coming winter?
 "It will be an exciting battle with Loïc Meillard."
 For Odermatt, his Swiss team-mate is his biggest rival for the big globe.
 But Odermatt also has young athletes like returnee Lucas Braathen on his radar: "Braathen will at least pick up where he left off."